bokner/solverl/README.md

 - [Model](https://github.com/bokner/solverl/blob/master/mzn/graph_coloring.mzn)

 It's a Graph Coloring again, but here we run a problem instance the graph with 1000 vertices.
-We use [Randomized LNS](https://www.minizinc.org/minisearch/documentation.html#builtins) LNS with 3 iterations and destruction rate of 0.8, with each iteration running for 1 minute:
+We use [Randomized LNS](https://www.minizinc.org/minisearch/documentation.html#builtins) with 3 iterations and destruction rate of 0.8, with each iteration running for 1 minute:
 ```elixir
 LNS.GraphColoring.do_lns("mzn/gc_1000.dzn", 3, 0.8, time_limit: 60*1000)
 ```